chanzuckerberg/scRNA-python-workshop/content/intro/setup.md

 ### 1. Install Python via Anaconda

 Even if you have previously installed Python, please install [Anaconda](https://docs.anaconda.com/anaconda/install/) for **Python version 3** (available on OSX, Linux, and Windows).
+You can simply click through the install wizard (no customization required, all the defaults are fine).

 Anaconda is _package manager_, which means that it helps coordinate your Python installation and related _packages_ (useful code written by other people for performing specific tasks) for you so that you have a consistent _environment_ (the version of Python and the version of the code in each package that your computer looks at when doing your analysis).